PubInv/Gluss-Pusher/index.md

 title: Gluss Pusher Main Page
 ---

 # Gluss Pusher

 ## Mission

 Enable makers to build new kinds of machines and robots form cheap easy-to-control modular linear motors, or pushers.

+## Status

+Work on this project has primarily shifted to work on thhe [Gluss](https://github.com/PubInv/gluss) project itself, due to the successful use of the Firgelli commericial linear actuators.
+Development of cheaper actuators remains a valuable research goal, and we may return to it in the future.

 ## Demo